 What the Experts Think

 This was once the quarter of the rich man but to this day it has maintained its old and charming style.
-It’s no surprise that it is so popular for tourism when there are so many trendy shops and designs- for some, long-term residence may become tiring, but it’s perfect for those who love to be in the action!
+The abundance of trendy shops and restaurants and ever-vibrant atmosphere may be too crowded for some, long-term residence, but it’s perfect for those who love to be in the action!